Golden Age Nursing Home fire: Victims

 The three employees who were present and 21 residents survived.
 About 2/3 of the survivors were invalids and some had suffered burns and smoke inhalation.

 Thirty-five of the home's thirty-six mental patients died during the blaze and many were so burned that identification was done based on the bed registration of the bed they were found in.
 Before any bodies were removed in the aftermath, each was numbered and the location was recorded on a chart, then from memory attendants and the manager identified the bodies due to location discovered.
 During the recovery of remains firefighters were told to spray the occupied metal beds holding remains lightly so that the remains would not be damaged.
 At least one set of remains was identified to have restraints still fastened to her arms.
 The remains of 21 residents not claimed by family members were buried in a single gravesite on November 29.

 Aftermath

 Due to the large number of lives lost, Ohio Governor James A Rhodes directed that the investigation be more intensive than usual, and for it to be headed by State Fire Marshal Fred Rice.
 The investigation continued through December 30, 1963 and required more than 3,300 man-hours; 100 people were questioned, including 39 firemen and police officers.
 The investigation concluded that the existence of a documented evacuation plan and familiarity with the plan by aides on duty would have saved more lives.

-The event was recounted in a three-page story entitled "Golden Years" by cartoonist Sharon Rudahl in Corporate Crime Comics #1, published by Kitchen Sink Press in 1977.

 The fire was featured in the 2006 documentary Fireland by Justin Zimmerman.